 When you get the numbers into perspective, it gets a little easier to make a final decision to repair your car or replace it .

-Once you run the numbers (I’ll show you how), I’ll also show you some great tips for how to save money for your next car or the repairs you’ll need.
+Once you run the numbers (I’ll show you how), I’ll also show you some great tips for how to save money for your next car or afford the car repairs you need.

 One thing you should know- the numbers usually don’t tell you 100% for sure whether to repair or replace it .
 But they will give you a solid guide to work from that helps make an informed decision depending on your situation.